-- Land and building location and ownership (refer to Checklist 2 Construction and Renovation Screening Checklist). - Ecosystem impacts. - Any introduction of species not previously present in Tonga. - Water intake information such location of intake, rate of flow, and volume. - Wastewater discharge information such as location of discharge, nature of discharge (contaminants), treatment required, rate of discharge, volume and testing regime. - Any long-term effects upon the environment. - Any identified cumulative effects. - Solid waste handling, storage and disposal procedures. - Storage, handling and disposal of chemicals. - Methods to ensure construction materials and equipment are clean to avoid transmission of pest plants and invasive species. - Health and safety procedures for construction workers. - Health and safety procedures for operation.
-Including safety for workers and the community. - Hours of operation. - Nuisance e.g. odor or noise. - Increases in traffic flow. - Emergency procedures e.g. in the event of plant failure or natural disaster. - Inspection and maintenance procedures. - Consultation that is required, including special consideration for vulnerable groups. - Complaints process (grievance redress mechanism). - Disclosure of safeguard documents.
+- Land and building location and ownership (refer to Checklist 2 Construction and Renovation Screening Checklist). - Ecosystem impacts. - Any introduction of species not previously present in Tonga. - Permit requirements for any CITES listed species. - Water intake information such location of intake, rate of flow, and volume. - Wastewater discharge information such as location of discharge, nature of discharge (contaminants), treatment required, rate of discharge, volume and testing regime. - Any long-term effects upon the environment and any identified cumulative effects. - Solid waste handling, storage and disposal procedures. - Storage, handling and disposal of chemicals. - Methods to ensure construction materials and equipment are clean to avoid the transmission of pest plants and invasive species. - Health and safety procedures for construction workers. - Health and safety procedures for operation.
+Including safety for workers and the community. - Hours of operation. - Nuisance e.g. odor or noise. - Increases in traffic flow. - Emergency procedures e.g. in the event of plant failure or natural disaster. - Inspection and maintenance procedures. - Consultation requirements, including special consideration for vulnerable groups (women, youth). - Complaints process (grievance redress mechanism). - Disclosure of safeguard documents.